cBioPortal/cbioportal/docs/Z-Score-normalization-script.md

 cBioPortal currently generates two z-score profiles using two different base populations:
 - Distribution based on **diploid** samples only: The expression distribution for unaltered copies of the gene is estimated by calculating the mean and variance of the expression values for samples in which the gene is diploid (i.e. value is "0" as reported by [discrete CNA data](File-Formats.md#discrete-copy-number-data)).
 We call this the unaltered distribution.
 If the gene has no diploid samples, then its normalized expression is reported as NA.

-- Distribution based on **all** samples: The expression distribution of the gene is estimated by calculating the mean and variance of all samples with expression values (exclude zero's and non-numeric values like NA, Null or NaN).
+- Distribution based on **all** samples: The expression distribution of the gene is estimated by calculating the mean and variance of all samples with expression values (excludes zero's and non-numeric values like NA, Null or NaN).
 If the gene has samples whose expression values are all zeros or non-numeric, then its normalized expression is reported as NA.

 Otherwise for every sample, the gene's normalized expression for both the profiles is reported as